-Consistency and passion and hard work are all important, but that being said, I am the opposite of a work-a-holic.
+Consistency and passion and hard work are all important, but that being said, I’m the opposite of a workaholic.
 I like to play too much.
 This is why having my own schedule works so well for me.

 I would say that shipping can be one of the biggest hurdles for most people.
-It can be very intimidating when starting out, but it is completely doable.
+It can be very intimidating when starting out, but it’s completely doable.

 We teach a course at Flea Market Flipper called Flipper University.

-My wife and I created it in 2015 to help people who want to get started making money flipping as a side hustle, but needed some help to get going.
-We wanted to create something that could take someone through the whole process from starting their eBay and Paypal accounts, to finding good items to sell, to creating a substantial income for themselves with their sales.
+My wife and I created it in 2015 to help people who want to get started making money flipping as a side hustle but needed some help to get going.
+We wanted to create something that could take someone through the whole process, from starting their eBay and PayPal accounts to finding good items to sell and creating a substantial income for themselves.

 I have always done this as a hobby on the side, but never really kept track of sales.
 Since starting our blog we’ve been keeping better track.
 In 2015 we made $42,000 as a side income (in 10-15 hours per week).
 When we went full time (20-35 hours per week) in 2016 we made $133,000.